-A reader has asked for information on the kayaking and caving trip we took in Vang Vieng Laos, so, happy to oblige, here’s the run down.
+A reader asked for information on the kayaking and caving trip we took in Vang Vieng Laos, so, happy to oblige, here’s what we thought of this day out from Vang Vieng.
 We took this tour twice, we enjoyed it so much the first time we just had to go again.
-This was, to us, far more fun than tubing ( which we also tried), actively paddling is more exciting than just drifting down the river, we also thought it was safer for the children (then 9 and 7).
-Kayaking in Vang Vieng can be a little challenging depending on time of year, flooding and water levels.
+This was, to us, far more fun than tubing (which we also tried.)
+Actively paddling is more exciting than just drifting down the river, we also thought it was safer for the children (then 9 and 7 years old).
+Kayaking in Vang Vieng can be a little challenging depending on the time of year, flooding and water levels.
 We were there in the wet season and the rapids were flowing fast.
 Our cave tubing was almost halted by high water, the caves were flooded, but it was a fun day out and we felt safe taking the kids.

 Kayaking Vang Vieng, Cave Visit, Village Tour and Cave Tubing